 The serenity in this neighborhood does not give you that big city feel, even though it’s in the heart of Central Phoenix.
 The mature landscaping throughout this subdivision and neighboring areas is a result of the country feel the builders wanted the area to have during development.
 Most of the trees planted then are still blossoming today.

-A Variety of Architectural Styles For Sale
+A Variety of Architectural Styles For Sale In Del Norte Place

 This quaint neighborhood houses a mix of 1930’s English Cottages and 1940’s California Ranch style homes with streets are surrounded by deep, grassy easements.
 Along with mature trees, overall quaintness and friendly neighbors, you will not be disappointed.